Events and Films

-Since 2014, there have been four public events that have shared the story of the Fifty.
+Since 2014, there have been a number of public events that have shared the story of the Fifty.
 The first was the planting of fifty trees and the unveiling of the only memorial to show their names together.
 The second was an exhibition of fifty cut-out soldiers decorated by schools, groups and individual artists which has toured the country.
 In 2018, the march they made from Hugglescote to Coalville train station was recreated using fifty three local men (three were officers).
 Finally, a play was specially written and performed in the church where the fifty attended their last service before heading to war.
 Below, you will find more information on each including a short documentary on the march and their story.

 50 Trees for 50 Soldiers